saint1729/pas-appmaker/README.md

 ### App Config

-Your App Config directory is where your App Maker template files are stored.
+The App Config directory is where your App Maker template files are stored.
 The App Config templates allow you to fully customize how App Maker generates application definitions.
 By default App Maker assumes "/var/spool/pas/conf/app-config/".
 However, this is tunable using one of the two options below...

 ```bash